opensafely/documentation/docs/install-macos.md

 # macOS Install Guide

+This is a tiny tweak to confirm a change to the docs is made on a PR.

 !!! note "This guide was created using macOS 11.1"
     It is expected that this guide should work from 10.15 upwards but has only been tested with 11.1